-After her debut at Venice Film Festival for the 66th edition with legendary Hollywood photographer Douglas Kirkland, the Canadian International artist Erika Lemay, creator of Physical Poetry, returns to the Festival with a new creation to open the award ceremony of the prestigious Soundtrack Stars Award.
+After her debut at Venice Film Festival for the 66th edition with legendary Hollywood photographer Douglas Kirkland, the Canadian-born international artist Erika Lemay, creator of Physical Poetry, returns to the Festival with a new work of art to open the awards ceremony of the prestigious Soundtrack Stars Award.

-At its purest state, this piece features Erika's fragile, yet powerful body, moving only to the sound of Maxim Beitan's cello.
+At its purest state, this piece features Erika's fragile yet powerful body, movingto the sound of a sole instrument - Maxim Beitan's cello.

-An homage to one of the most beautiful song of a movie soundtrack ever created...
+An homage to one of the most beautiful songs of a movie soundtrack ever created...

-Erika Lemay and Maxim Beitan chose in their own path, that their Art and passion would be a meaning of inspiration to their lives.
-Guided by one of the most beautiful soundtrack music ever written, they united their talent to create what they HOPE will give the ones to witness it a moment of inner peace.
+Erika Lemay and Maxim Beitan each chose in their own paths that their art and passion would havesignificant meaning to and be a major source of inspiration in their lives.
+Guided by one of the most beautiful soundtracksever written, they united their talents to create what they HOPE will give those who witness it a moment of inner peace.

-In a world where human beings too often make use of their power to commit atrocity on one another, the story of Oskar Schindler reminds us that one’s true commitment can change not only the lives of many but the course of history.
+In a world where human beings too often make use of their power to commit atrocities against one another, the story of Oskar Schindler reminds us that one’s true commitment can change not only the lives of many but also the course of history.

-SOUNDTRACK STARS is an idea of Free Event that collaboration with Cinecittà Luce- aims to reward all producers and artists with their talents contribute to making an unforgettable film.
+SOUNDTRACK STARS is an idea of Free Event in collaboration with Cinecittà Luce, which aims to reward all producers and artists whosetalent contribute to making an unforgettable film.

 Special Award Sakamoto

-The organization has chosen to reward com Best Artist Contemporary Master Ryuichi Sakamoto “A model of genius that inspired many talents of all artistic disciplines, and moreover for his humanity for his unwavering commitment to peace and ecology”
+The organization has chosen to reward Artist Contemporary Master Ryuichi Sakamoto, “a model of genius that inspired many talents of all artistic disciplines, and moreover for his humanity for his unwavering commitment to peace and ecology.”

 SOUNDTRACK STARS AWARD 2013 TO “VIA CASTELLANA BANDIERA” by EMMA DANTE

-The jury of the Soundtrack Stars chaired by Giuliano Montaldo and composed by Cesare Cremonini, Laura Delli Colli (President of the Syndicate of Film Journalists), Gino Castaldo (La Repubblica journalist), Cristiana Paternò (film critic and Deputy Director of CinecittàNews and 8 e 1/2) has awarded the italian movie “Via Castellana Bandiera” of Emma Dante, with a special mention to the Mancuso Brothers.
+The jury of the Soundtrack Stars, chaired by Giuliano Montaldo and comprised of Cesare Cremonini, Laura Delli Colli (President of the Syndicate of Film Journalists), Gino Castaldo (La Republica journalist), Cristiana Paternò (film critic and Deputy Director of Cinecittà News and 8 e 1/2), votedthe Italian movie “Via Castellana Bandiera” written and directed by Emma Dante as the winner.
+Special mention went to the Mancuso Brothers.

-A special prize has been delivered to Ryuichi Sakamoto as “Best Contemporary Artist”.
+A special prize was also awarded to Ryuichi Sakamoto for “Best Contemporary Artist”.

-During the ceremony Erika Lemay, circus artist, danced on her hands the theme of a famous soundtrack, played live by the Russian-Latvian musician Maxim Beitan, a pupil of the famous Ivo Pogorelich.
+During the ceremony, Erika Lemay, circus artist, danced on her hands to the theme of a famous soundtrack, played live by the Russian-Latvian musician Maxim Beitan, a pupil of the famous Ivo Pogorelich.

 The award, according to the age-old technique of Murano glass from

-Berengo Studio 1989 recalls the five staff lines with white colors
+Berengo Studio 1989 recalls the five staff lines with the colours white

-alternating black and vertically as a tribute to the piano keys, the main instrument of all
+and black alternating vertically as a tribute to the piano keys, the main instrument of all

-winged symbol of the city of Venice and the first film festivals in the world, and the typical comb
+the symbol of the city of Venice and site of the first film festival in the world, as well as the typical comb

-iron bow (in Venetian fierce as proof or dolfin) of the gondolas.
+iron bow (in Venetian, fera da prova, or dolfin) of the gondolas.